orsoromeo/jet-leg/README.md

 - Scipy
 - Pycddlib
 - Matplotlib
-- [Pypoman](https://github.com/stephane-caron/pypoman) for the formulation of Iterative Projection algorithms
+- [Pypoman](https://github.com/stephane-caron/pypoman) for the manipulation of polyhedrical object

 Install dependencies by:
 ```